dhhyi/travel-packlist/src/doc/documentation.md

 Question? $variable
 ```

-A question will be displayed on top of the packlist UI.
+A question will be displayed on top of the pack list UI.
 You can toggle the answer by clicking on it.

 ### Items